vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 increased CPU usage per query.
 Another trade-off related parameter which allows utilizing multi-core CPU architectures better.

-The second ranking profile `fine-tune` inherits the first phase ranking function from the `coarse-ranking` profile and re-ranks the top k results using a more sophisticated model, for example using the original representation.
+The second ranking profile `fine-ranking` inherits the first phase ranking function from the `coarse-ranking` profile and re-ranks the top k results using a more sophisticated model, for example using the original representation.